-Tulsa Honor Academy will prepare each student for the rigors of high school, college, and beyond.
-We operate with the belief that all students, regardless of background or income, can achieve at a high level.
-Through strong academics and a focus on character, our students will achieve excellence.
+Tulsa Honor Academy will prepare each scholar for the rigors of high school, college, and beyond.
+We operate with the belief that all scholars, regardless of background or income, can achieve at a high level.
+Through strong academics and a focus on character, our scholars will achieve excellence.
 Therefore, we are committed to ensuring that 100% of our scholars go to and graduate from college.

 Ashia Wortham is originally from Carson, California.
-She graduated in 2016 from The George Washington University with a bachelors in Mathematics and a minor in Computer Science.
-While in college Ms. Wortham served as an AmeriCorps member with JumpStart, where she taught 3-4 year olds their letters and phonics skills.
+She graduated in 2016 from The George Washington University with a bachelor's in Mathematics and a minor in Computer Science.
+While in college Ms. Wortham, served as an AmeriCorps member with JumpStart, where she taught 3-4 year olds their letters and phonics skills.
 After graduation, she moved to Tulsa, Oklahoma to serve with Teach for America, teaching third grade for two years.
-Ms. Wortham joined the Tulsa Honor Academy Familia in July 2018 to teach fifth grade math.
-She currently teaching Introduction to Engineering and Math.
+Ms. Wortham joined the Tulsa Honor Academy Familia in 2018 to teach fifth grade math.
+She currently teaching Introduction to Engineering and Math at the high school.

-She moved to Oklahoma 10 years ago and over the years she has worked with different non-profit organizations in Tulsa.
-She worked for Glenpool Public Schools for two years then took the position of office assistant at Tulsa Honor Academy.
+She moved to Oklahoma 10 years ago and over the years has worked with different nonprofit organizations in Tulsa.
+She worked for Glenpool Public Schools for two years then took the position of Operations Associate at Tulsa Honor Academy.
 She loves working alongside the best teachers and operations staff helping to build a better future for our scholars.

 Abbey Gonzales grew up in Sugar Land, Texas, and attended the University of Texas at Austin for her undergraduate degree.
 She majored in English and Education and went on to teach middle school and high school in rural China and the United States.

 For five years, she worked with Whole Foods Market as a Global Data Control Specialist.
 In 2018, she was accepted to the Education Pioneers Fellowship and worked with Tulsa Public Schools.
-She is looking forward to bringing her passion for education and data to THA as the Secondary School Operations Manager.
+She is looking forward to bringing her passion for education and data to THA as the Assistant Principal of Operations.